YapSengKuang/AR-Glasses/README.md

 ## Additional Notes
 - The scene for our application is in Assets > Scenes > Object Detection > LukarYoloObjectDetection > LukarYoloObjectDetection.unity.
 Press play to run it on Unity.
 - To use the pointer on Unity to test the application - which emulates the pointer from the computing unit of the glasses - you must continuously hold down the shift key and then move your cursor.
+- For any scroll functions while game is active in unity, hold shift and drag mouse to use the scroll bar.